 February in northern Finland: everything has been frozen for months.
 Standing chest deep in the Baltic Sea, in a hole carved out of the ice, I take a deep breath and face the audience.

 I’m in Oulu, a city in the Nordic nation that is home to air guitar championships, nuclear metal music and former mobile phone giant Nokia.
-Just over 100 miles from the Arctic Circle, I had come to the self-proclaimed capital of northern Scandinavia to visit the headquarters of the once mighty phone maker, but I’d had the fortune—or perhaps misfortune—to sit next to a cheery faced woman at dinner the night before called Mia Kemppaala.
+Just over 100 miles from the Arctic Circle, I had come to the self-proclaimed capital of northern Scandinavia to visit the headquarters of the once mighty phone maker, but I’d had the fortune—or perhaps misfortune—to sit next to a cheery-faced woman called Mia Kemppaala at dinner one night in my hotel.

 “It’s all about sisu ,” she tells me.
 Sisu is a Finnish word with no direct translation in English; it describes a uniquely Finnish characteristic and I have a hard time properly understanding its meaning.
 According to a report in the New York Times from 1940, sisu is a “compound of bravado and bravery, of ferocity and tenacity, of the ability to keep fighting after most people would have quit, and to fight with the will to win.”
 The Urban Dictionary describes it as a “word used to typify the Finnish spirit.”

 Peering out from behind a toilet stall, another man asks: “You pissed in the hole?”
-Eventually the man who had misheard revealed that he had tried to urinate while in the water in an effort to keep warm and increase the time he had to pitch.
+Eventually the man who had misheard reveals that he had tried to urinate while in the water in an effort to keep warm and increase the time he had to pitch.
 He’d planned to relieve himself of the two beers he had quickly sunk beforehand as he delivered his pitch from the ice hole.
-“But I couldn’t do it man, not when I saw all those people watching me.”
+“But I couldn’t do it man," he says, "not when I saw all those people watching me.”

 It was not the only tactic I learned of that contestants contrived to stave off the cold.
-The head of one startup, who asked not to be named after he learned I was also a journalist, had brought with him a swimming cap filled with petroleum jelly, which he used to smear on his most sensitive areas.
-“When I did a test in cold water the other day, it just hurt so much,” he told me.
+The head of one startup, who asked not to be named after he learned I was a journalist, had brought with him a swimming cap filled with petroleum jelly, which he used to smear on his most sensitive areas.
+“When I did a test in cold water the other day, it just hurt so much,” he tells me, protectively cupping his crotch.

 As my turn approaches, my main fear is forgetting the name of the startup I’m representing.
-I etch it firmly onto the back of my hand with a biro, and keep my written pitch in my hand in case my mind goes completely blank.
+I etch the word 'Zalster' firmly onto the back of my hand with a biro, and keep my written pitch in my hand in case my mind goes completely blank.